TyGuS/suslik/WORKPLAN.md

 ## Immediate fixes

-* Do not generate spurious loads, which are later unused
+* [DONE] Do not generate spurious loads, which are later unused
-    - Implement visitor for statements
+    - [DONE] Implement visitor for statements
+* Make rule querying uniform (no more canonicalize fiddling)
 * Support for pointer types
 * Type inference for ghosts (right now it's a dummy int)